Download and Print or e-mail our pamphlets to spread the word about PCOS:

 Natalie goes above and beyond making her regional group, Power Up for PCOS Northeast Region, involved in PCOS awareness and action.

 Power Up for PCOS provides support to women with PCOS and their families through educational Power Up Groups, building connections with other PCOS women, calendar of upcoming PCOS events, professional referrals and reviews, PCOS store, and other specialized events to raise awareness for PCOS.

 1. Please see the description of PCOS at the right side of this page.
-This may be a different statistic than you've heard before but it is based on the latest research.

 3. Download the pamphlets on the left sidebar for more information about PCOS in detail.